-With the implementation of Workday in July 2025, the policy compliance audit function for Expenses (including purchasing card, shared liability, and personal card transactions) will be carried out by the Division of Business Services central audit pool.
-The central audit team is currently being built up in preparation for Workday and select divisions have been invited to join central audit for expenses prior to Workday go-live.
+In Workday, the policy compliance audit function for Expenses (including purchasing card, shared liability, and personal card transactions) is carried out by the Division of Business Services central audit pool.

 Explaining Centralized Audit of Expenses

 The University of Wisconsin–Madison historically structured expense approvals to be decentralized, with approval roles localized to departments and divisions.
-Workday Expense has been designed with a centralized model of compliance review, where all expense reports for the institution will route to the specialized central audit policy compliance team first in the expenses approval workflow.
-Reports will still route to unit approvers for budget and funding review after the policy compliance approval step is complete.
+Workday Expenses is designed with a centralized model of compliance review, where all expense reports for the institution route to the specialized central audit policy compliance team first in the approval workflow.
+After the policy compliance approval step is complete, reports route to Driver Worktag Managers for budget and funding review.

 Benefits of the Centralized Audit Model for Workday

-Greater consistency in audit reviews: A dedicated team of auditors will ensure that expense reports are reviewed uniformly, providing fair and consistent application of university policies.
+Greater consistency in audit reviews: A dedicated team of auditors ensures that expense reports are reviewed uniformly, providing fair and consistent application of university policies.

 Increased efficiency in time to approval: By centralizing the audit function, we anticipate faster turnaround times for expense report approvals, reducing delays and time to payment.

-Enhanced standardization: A centralized approach will ensure university-wide standards and compliance requirements are adhered to more rigorously across all divisions.
+Enhanced standardization: A centralized approach ensures university-wide standards and compliance requirements are adhered to more rigorously across all divisions.

 How the Centralized Audit process works

 There are at a minimum two levels of required approvals for expense reports in Workday.
 First, the Division of Business Services Expense Partners review—and revise, if necessary—for policy compliance.
-Approved expense reports are then routed to the Grant/Gift/Program/Project driver worktag manager approvers for budget and funding review.
+Approved expense reports are then routed to the Driver Worktag Manager(s) for budget and funding review.

 Central Audit Team